Zuikyo/iOS-System-Symbols/README.md

 That's the meaning of this repository, to share these system symbols.

-##How to use
+## How to use

 1. When you need to symbolicate a crash report, check the `Code Type` and `OS Version` section.
 Such as:`Code Type:       ARM-64`
 `OS Version:      iOS 10.2 (14C82)`.
 That means you need `arm64`version symbols of `10.2 (14C82)`system.

 2. Find the package in my sharing folder and extract it to `~/Library/Developer/Xcode/iOS DeviceSupport`.
 (Check the file's name and path, it should be`~/Library/Developer/Xcode/iOS DeviceSupport/10.2 (14C82)/Symbols`).

 3. Use Xcode's`symbolicatecrash` tool to symbolicate your crash report.
 This tool will search system symbols in the`iOS DeviceSupport`path automatically.
-Read this to learn how to use`symbolicatecrash`: [How to symbolicate crashes in Xcode 7.3?](http://stackoverflow.com/questions/36189121/how-to-symbolicate-crashes-in-xcode-7-3).
+Read this to learn how to use`symbolicatecrash`: [Symbolicating an iOS Crash Report](https://www.apteligent.com/developer-resources/symbolicating-an-ios-crash-report/?partner_code=GDC_so_symbolicateios).

-##Missing symbols
+## Missing symbols

 I still miss some CPU's symbols, if you have any of them, please share.